A Quick Medicare Overview For Residents Of South Carolina

 In South Carolina, if you are already receiving Social Security or Railroad Retirement Board benefits, you will typically receive Part A and Part B coverage on the first day of the month you turn 65.
 If you are under 65 and disabled, you are automatically enrolled in Medicare Parts A and B after 24 months of receiving disability benefits from Social Security or the Railroad Retirement Board.

-In either instance, you will receive a Welcome to Medicare packet containing your Medicare card and comprehensive information on how Medicare operates.
+Welcome to Medicare packet containing your Medicare card and comprehensive information on how Medicare operates.

 You can enroll in Medicare during the Initial Enrollment Period if you do not meet these conditions (IEP).
 Your IEP is the seven-month period beginning three months before your 65th birthday and ending three months after it.
 If you qualify, you may enroll in Medicare Parts A and B during a Special Enrollment Period following the conclusion of your IEP.
 You may also enroll during the Medicare General Enrollment Period (January 1 through March 31 each year), but this may result in higher costs and delayed coverage.